Ariana James Looks Super Hot In Green Shorts And Matching Top

 Colombian fitness model Ariana James went online on Friday, August 14, and treated her 2.4 million followers to a very chic snapshot.

 In the pic, Ariana rocked a very stylish, green-and-white printed outfit that perfectly accentuated her figure.
-The outfit consisted of an off-the-shoulder crop top which boasted a sweetheart neckline, a bow right below the neckline, a cutout feature in the centre, and long, puffed sleeves.
+The outfit consisted of an off-the-shoulder crop top that boasted a sweetheart neckline, a bow right below the neckline, a cut-out feature in the center, and long, puffed sleeves.

-The risque ensemble not only drew attention toward Ariana’s flawless décolletage but it also enabled her to flaunt a glimpse of her taut stomach and slender waist.
+The risque ensemble not only drew attention to Ariana’s flawless décolletage, but it also enabled her to flaunt a glimpse of her taut stomach and slender waist.

-Ariana teamed the top with matching, high-waisted shorts which allowed her to show off her toned legs and sexy thighs.
+Ariana teamed the top with matching, high-waisted shorts that allowed her to show off her toned legs and sexy thighs.

 The hottie wore her raven-colored tresses down, letting her locks cascade over her shoulders and back.
 The shoot took place outdoors, during the day.
 A building with glass doors and a staircase could be seen in the background.